Top ranked special educational needs solicitors

 When the local authority writes to you with a decision it must also set out details of the local mediation service that it has decided to use.

+Before you can appeal you must first make contact with the mediation service.
+You will have to do so within two months of the date on the decision letter sent by the local authority.
 Once you have either completed mediation, or informed the mediation service that you do not want to go through with mediation, you will be issued with a Mediation Certificate.
 You will need to send this along with your appeal papers to the SENDIST to start an appeal.

 For further information, see our What is mediation? factsheet.